 Time to play with stickers and glue!

-And there you have it: one simple, mess-free, and adorable way to make valentines everyone will love.
+And there you have it: one simple, mess-free, and adorable way to make a memorable handmade valentine everyone will love.
 Happy crafting!

 If you want to see even more adorable pictures, head over to Style Me Pretty Living.